 For gas pipelines, however, the normal range of fluid velocities should be 5 to 10 m/s.
-For bone dry gas, velocities up to 20.0 m/s may be allowed.
-But for higher velocities, design considerations for noise and flow-induced vibration prevention have to be incorporated during all operational scenarios.
+For bone-dry gas, velocities up to 20.0 m/s may be allowed.
+However, for higher velocities, design considerations for noise and flow-induced vibration prevention have to be incorporated during all operational scenarios.

 As mentioned earlier, black powder in natural gas pipelines will not be entrained at low gas velocities.
 This may lead to accumulation at some portion of the gas pipeline over a long duration.
 The entrainment velocity for these very fine particles is a function of their micron size.
 Generally, for a particle size of 1 micron to remain entrained, the gas velocity should be in the range of 2.5 to 4.5 m/s, depending on the pipe size.

 Measures to prevent low velocities

 In intermittent or batch transfer operations, when demand is low at the receiving station, continue pumping at the same high rate as required for peak demand but for a shorter duration.
 There is no need to reduce the flow rate for low demand in batch transfer operations.
 Standard Operating Procedures (SOPs) should address such turndown or low-demand scenarios without reducing the flow and thus the velocity.

 In prolonged turndown scenarios and continuous operations, low flow velocities are inescapable.
 To get rid of such problems associated with less fluid velocities, the following measures could be implemented:

 - Addition of compatible anti-corrosion and anti-scale additives in the piping/pipeline system.

 - Injection of compatible emulsifying agents in liquid hydrocarbon-water systems to prevent phase separation occurring at low velocities.